Nether (video game): Reception

 The game received mixed-to-negative reviews, holding a 57/100 metacritic score.

 Developers

 Phosphor Games Studio is a Chicago-based game development studio.
 Other games they have developed are The Dark Meadow and Horn.
+They worked on Nether but were replaced by Pure FPS while still in early access.

+Development

+The game was delisted from the Steam PC store sometime after its servers were pulled down in 2015.